artemis-analytics/artemis/docs/artemis.md

 * Ingestable data formats, such as csv, may be convenient but are not efficient on disk or in-memory.
 * Data conversions result in loss of information, significant performance overhead, and sustain fractured data architectures systems.

 Analytical workloads for administrative data sources which reside in a data store (filesystem, distributed datastore, object store, etc...) will follow a pattern of write once, read many times.
 Analysts will iterate many times on a master data set to produce subsets of data tailored to the analysis and business needs.
-Analytical queries will have common data access patterns such as

-* reading subsets of columns for large number of rows at a time.
-* accessing elements in adjacent columns in succession.
+Analytical queries will have common data access patterns such as reading subsets of columns for large number of rows at a time or accessing elements in adjacent columns in succession.

-These data access patterns can benefit from column oriented table structures over traditional row-oriented access patterns which are more commonly found in traditional databases.
+The workload and access patterns can benefit from column oriented table structures over traditional row-oriented access patterns which are more commonly found in traditional databases.

 Common data format which defines data primitive types that occur in data science, social science and business data will ensure that the raw state of the data can be preserved when consumed by organizations.
+Data organized in a column-oriented will result in improved computational and I/O performance.

 ### Administrative Data Preprocessing and Processing Requirements